Vishwajit-github/healthcare_intelligence/ARCHITECTURE.md

 ## 1. Architecture Purpose

 This document describes the architecture of the Healthcare Multi-Agent AI system for the G42 Agentathon Healthcare Diagnostics use case.
-It is written to make the agent collaboration, routing decisions, tools, data flow, validation loop, and submission-readiness gaps clear for reviewers and future maintainers.
+It covers agent collaboration, routing decisions, tools, data flow, validation, and runtime configuration.

 The system is a clinical decision-support prototype.
 It accepts a healthcare query and optional medical file, builds a LangGraph state, lets a Supervisor Agent delegate work to specialist healthcare agents, validates the output, and returns a cautious final response.